Jewelry Care

 Be aware of any components that were purposely oxidized.
 Polishing cloths and soaps may remove a blackened finish that will need to be reapplied.

 If you don’t have access to a professional jeweler with a steam cleaner, use a soft polishing cloth on gold jewelry.
-Again, warm water with non-detergent soap and a worn tooth brush will help remove any lotion or debris that may find its way into details and settings.
+Again, warm water with non-detergent soap and a baby tooth brush will help remove any lotion or debris that may find its way into details and settings.
 Carefully scrub any delicate elements and rinse thoroughly with warm water and pat dry.

 If you aren’t sure of the best way to care for a piece of MPD, please reach out!
-Everything else should be directed towards your local jewelry store (:
+Everything else should be directed towards your local jewelry store.

 Of course all jewelry is meant to be worn, seen and enjoyed - please do so with care!